top of page

 INTRODUCTION

 This brief establishes that failure to protect, fund, and redevelop Trench Town as a cultural-heritage community is a violation of Jamaica’s obligations under international human rights law, UNESCO cultural conventions, and sustainable development commitments.
+It calls for immediate, rights-based intervention in the redevelopment process and outlines an enforceable pathway forward led by affected communities themselves.

 LEGAL & MORAL FRAMEWORK